Calistoga's annual July 4 parade and fireworks promises to be a Star-Spangled event

-The day kicks off with the annual hometown parade starting at 11 a.m., with floats, dancers, horses, and more, traveling down Cedar Street, Lincoln Avenue, and Fair Way.
-Thousands of smiling faces line the streets as friends, and families share in this patriotic, community tradition, now in its 86th year.
+The day kicks off with the annual parade starting at 11 a.m., with floats, dancers, horses, and more, traveling down Cedar Street, Lincoln Avenue, and Fair Way.
+People line the streets as friends, and families share in this patriotic, community tradition, now in its 86th year.

-If this year is anything like previous years, the sidewalks will be lined with chairs from eager residents the day before the event.

 The social really gets underway at 6 p.m. when everyone makes their way into the grass infield to claim their picnic and fireworks viewing grounds.
 Bring your own picnic or grab a meal from one of the many food trucks.
 Fireworks will launch at dark.